RedHatQuickCourses/mcap-deployment/README.md

 I think we need to add some more content in here.

-oh yeah, one more thing
+Oh yes, one more thing.

 # Creating Course Content